dlaboka-misla/ToDoWeb-app/README.md

 # ToDoWeb-app
 Web Application for one user.
 The user can make To Do List for the current week, Sunday till Saturday.
+The page realoads each week, i.e. the tasks remain and are visible only for the current week.
 Cannot edit the task, only check/cross if completed.
 To navigate through the days, click on the curly brackets or left-right arrow keys.
 To enter text, click on the smiley or press enter.